tomoki171923/aws-service-package/README.md

 # aws-service-package

-Python Packages as AWS Lambda Layers to operate AWS native services.
-They have basic functions or abstract classes of each service.
+Python package.
+It helps operate AWS native services.
+It has basic functions or abstract classes of each service.

 ## how to install